opencomputeproject/SAI/doc/sai-ptf/pcbb_test_plan.md

 - decap_pfc_pause: This verifies the pfc frame generated as expected in decap.
 - decap_ecn_no_congestion: This verifies the ecn generated as expected in decap when no congestion happens.
 - decap_ecn_congestion: This verifies the ecn generated as expected in decap when congestion happens.
-- decap_global_dscp_remap: This verifies on decapsulation, the DSCP inner field is preserved end-to-end and mapping to the expect dscp value base on the DSCP map.
+- decap_global_dscp_to_tc_map: This verifies on decapsulation, the DSCP inner field is preserved end-to-end and mapping to the expect dscp value base on the DSCP map.

     We will send a decapsulated packet from LAG1 and expect a decapsulated packet on port1